SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/overview.md

 Wind turbine > Rotor > Blade

 Initially, all the asset hierarchies are collapsed and it lists only the root assets.
 The list also shows certain asset details, for example, asset model and description.
-Click the expand icon to the left of each asset to view the next level of subassets.
+Click the expand icon <i class="dlt-c8y-icon-forward text-primary icon-20"></i> to the left of each asset to view the next level of subassets.
 Note that the devices assigned to an asset is not shown in the asset hierarchy.

 Click the asset name to view the asset details and the devices assigned to it.